sws2apps/sws2apps-docs/organized/docs/app-overview/open-and-install.md

 # Open and install the app

-To open and install the Organized app, visit the organized-app.com link in your web browser, that's where you can always find it.
-You can use the app directly in your browser, or install it for a better experience.
-Once installed, you can use the app with or without an internet connection.
+To open the Organized app, visit the organized-app.com link in your web browser; this is the central hub for accessing the app.
+You have the option to use the app directly in your browser or to install it for an enhanced experience.
+Once installed, the app can be used with or without an internet connection.

 ## How to install Organized on Android and iOS?